money-god/auction-keeper/README.md

 continuously refresh safe state to detect undercollateralized SAFEs.
    * Despite batching log queries into multiple requests, Geth nodes are generally unable to initialize the safe state cache in a reasonable amount of time.
 As such, Geth is not recommended for liquidating SAFEs.
-   * To manage resources, it is recommended to run separate keepers using separate accounts to bite (`--start-auctions-only`) and bid (`--bid-only`).
+   * To manage resources, it is recommended to run separate keepers using separate accounts to liquidate (`--start-auctions-only`) and bid (`--bid-only`).

 For some known Ubuntu and macOS issues see the [pyflex](https://github.com/reflexer-labs/pyflex) README.